How Chess Scoring Works

 Eleveated point scale

-In chess, there is an additional component to scoring called an “eleveation” or “escalation” of the point value.
+In chess, there is an additional component to scoring called an “elevation” or “escalation” of the point value.
 This is done because in some cases it takes longer for the game to reach checkmate than another move, so instead of giving the same number of points for each step towards checkmate, we increase the point value as the game progresses.

 The most common way this happens is when one player makes a very long series of moves that seem good, but are actually not very efficient.
 These types of moves are sometimes referred to as “draw-by-lack-of-effort” maneuvers.
 (Yes, really.)